frutiger/git-vimdiff/README.md

 Use all the regular arguments to `git diff` that you already know and love, but view the diffs in side-by-side vim splits with a tab for each changed file.
+Unlike other similar tools, this script does not copy files to a temporary area; it directly reads them from the git repository or opens them from the working tree as appropriate.

-The script respects your `$EDITOR` variable, but it has to be a vim of some kind.
+The script respects your `$EDITOR` variable, but that editor has to be a vim of some kind.

 ### INSTALLATION